slothfulxtx/Texture-GS/README.md

 ## :mega: Updates

+[02/7/2024] Our paper is accepted by ECCV 2024.
+Welcome to discuss with us in MiCo Milano.

 [28/5/2024] The code is released, including training code, viewer and pretrained models.

 [18/3/2024] The project page is created.